joergschultzelutter/robotframework-apprise/README.md

 ## Known issues

 - This library uses Apprise's default async behavior.
 Currently, you cannot send messages in a synchronous way.
-- The current version of this library does not permit you to set the target format (text, HTML).
-It uses Apprise's default format which is HTML.
+- The current version of this library does not support Apprise's whole feature set.
+Options such as tagging are not implemented.